 For more patent news, click here.

-Google Inc. (GOOG)’s YouTube video-sharing website won a French copyright lawsuit filed by broadcaster TF1, which had sought more than 140 million euros ($175 million).
+Google Inc. (GOOG:US)’s YouTube video-sharing website won a French copyright lawsuit filed by broadcaster TF1, which had sought more than 140 million euros ($175 million).

 YouTube can’t be held responsible for videos posted by users because it merely hosts the content, the Paris Tribunal de Grande Instance said in a ruling yesterday.
 The court dismissed TF1’s claims and ordered it to pay YouTube 80,000 euros in costs.

 TF1 sued Google in 2008, seeking damages for broadcasts illegally uploaded by users, including the Oscar-winning film “La Vie En Rose” and “Grey’s Anatomy,” a U.S. medical drama for which it holds the French broadcast rights.
 The case is similar to a U.S. lawsuit by Viacom Inc. (VIAB:US) that seeks $1 billion in compensation for illegal uploads of its programs.